Frequently Asked Questions Related to Research Room Reopenings

 - Can I walk into a NARA research room without an appointment and be provided access to NARA’s holdings?

 No, NARA has implemented numerous protocols to help protect the safety and health of staff, researchers, and visitors.
 The researcher must be scheduled for a research visit in advance, and a virtual consultation is required prior to the onsite visit.
-Additional information is available in a recent press release.

 - How will my reference consultation be conducted?